Anadromous Fisheries in New Hampshire

 By Matthew Carpenter

 In pre-colonial times, anadromous fish (fish that spend their early years in freshwater, migrate to the ocean for a time, and then return to freshwater to spawn), most notably Atlantic salmon, American shad, and river herring (blueback herring and alewives) populated the Merrimack and Connecticut River basins.
-Historic records indicate that Atlantic salmon ascended the mainsteam Connecticut River 400 miles to Beechers Falls, Vermont, while Atlantic salmon in the Merrimack River migrated 180 miles to it's headwaters at Profile Lake in Franconia, New Hampshire.
+Historic records indicate that Atlantic salmon ascended the mainsteam Connecticut River 400 miles to Beechers Falls, Vermont, while Atlantic salmon in the Merrimack River migrated 180 miles to its headwaters at Profile Lake in Franconia, New Hampshire.
 Although actual numbers of Atlantic salmon in the Merrimack and Connecticut's historical spawning runs are unknown, historical records indicate that they were abundant.

-A New Hampshire Fish and Game report from 1857 lists a number of causes for the decline and final elimination of some of these anadromous fish: the inability to regulate commercial fisheries, unregulated harvest of adult shad and salmon on their spawning grounds, destruction of juvenile fish by the numerous mill dams, and the construction of impassable dams.
+A New Hampshire Fish and Game report from 1857 lists a number of causes for the decline and final elimination of some of these diadromous fish: the inability to regulate commercial fisheries, unregulated harvest of adult shad and salmon on their spawning grounds, destruction of juvenile fish by the numerous mill dams, and the construction of impassable dams.

+Efforts to restore migratory fish in New Hampshire have been going on for many years.
 In 1864, the New Hampshire State Legislature adopted the first fisheries commission from Massachusetts and New Hampshire to investigate the restoration of migratory fish to the Merrimack and Connecticut Rivers.
 During 1870-1896, the fisheries commissioners were successful in providing fish ways, securing salmon and shad egg sources, and restoring limited numbers of anadromous fish to the Connecticut and Merrimack Rivers.
 These early restoration efforts, even though successful, were short lived as the continued construction of dams without effective fish passage facilities and the unregulated harvest of salmon finally ended these early restoration efforts.

 Current Restoration Program

+The current anadromous fish restoration efforts commenced on a formal basis in the 1960s, when the New England state fishery agencies, the U.S. Fish and Wildlife Service and the National Marine Fisheries Service mutually agreed to support anadromous fish restoration programs for the Connecticut and Merrimack Rivers.
 The main objectives of the programs were to develop the full potential of the anadromous and resident fishery resources of the rivers for public benefit and to provide high quality sport fishing opportunities.
-In addition to helping restore populations of Atlantic salmon, American shad and river herring, these efforts have benefited resident fish (such as walleye and smallmouth bass) and other migratory fish including American eel and sea lamprey.
+In addition to working on the restoration of Atlantic salmon, American shad and river herring, these efforts have benefited resident fish (such as walleye and smallmouth bass) and other migratory fish, including American eel and sea lamprey.